unarxiv/CVTron-Vis/README.md

 # cvtron-vis

-> The Web Dashboard and Visualization Tookit for CVTRon.
+> The Web Dashboard and Visualization Tookit for CVTron.

 It is designed for online model designing, visualizing, testing and selecting.